 About Dr Heckel

 As an artist and educator, I strive to share my love of creativity with my students in a supportive environment.
 I received my BFA in Illustration from the Ringling College of Art and Design, and my MAT from the School of Visual Arts.
 I am currently pursuing my MFA in Painting through the Savannah College of Art and Design, and my EdD in Educational Leadership from the University of the Cumberlands.
-I am a very active practicing artist, my work has been show internationally, and I have received seven artist-in-residencies through the National Park Service.
+I am a very active practicing artist, my work has been show internationally, and I have received eight artist residencies through the National Park Service.
 I am also excited to be a member of The Art Guild of Port Washington, where I regularly exhibit artwork. www.HeatherHeckel.com